 - Bitcoin transactions are visible too

-Your emails account passwords, and financial credentials, all is visible to your internet provider if you still haven’t encrypted your traffic.
+Your email account passwords and financial credentials are visible to your internet provider if you still haven’t encrypted your traffic.

-Between you and your internet, it is your ISP who handles everything and keeps an eye on your browsing history.
-In short, they know the website you visit, when you visit the site, and the time you pass there.
+Your ISP handles everything between you and your internet and monitors your browsing history.
+In short, they know the website you visit, when you visit the site and the time you spend there.

-ISP tracking is not a sudden thing, and your service provider is not monitoring your traffic without any purpose.
+ISP tracking is not sudden; your service provider is not monitoring your traffic without any purpose.
 With the DNS query resolving process, your ISP gets to know every website you visit as soon as you enter the URL into the search box.